 Leydig’s Interstitial Cells

-Leydig cells lies between the seminiferous tubules and act as endocrine cells which produce testosterone in the presence of luteinizing hormone (LH).
+Leydig cells lie between the seminiferous tubules and act as endocrine cells which produce testosterone in the presence of luteinizing hormone (LH).
 Testosterone is released into the blood.
 Leydig cells release a class of hormones called androgens (19-carbon steroids).
-They secrete testosterone, androstenedione and dehydroepiandrosterone (DHEA), when stimulated by the pituitary hormone luteinizing hormone (LH).
-LH increases cholesteroldesmolase activity (an enzyme associated with the conversion of cholesterol to pregnenolone), leading to testosterone synthesis and secretion by Leydig cells.
-Testosterone & LH initially act during embryonic development and later at puberty age after LH secretion form anterior hypophysis (pituatory).
+They secrete testosterone, androstenedione and dehydroepiandrosterone (DHEA) when stimulated by the pituitary hormone luteinizing hormone (LH).
+LH increases cholesterol desmolase activity (an enzyme associated with the conversion of cholesterol to pregnenolone), leading to testosterone synthesis and secretion by Leydig cells.
+Testosterone & LH initially act during embryonic development and later at puberty age after LH secretion from anterior hypophysis (pituitary).

 The testosterone secreted by these cells along with adrenal cortex initiates the maturation of sperm at puberty.

-Primodial Germ cells (PGCs) arise from posterior proximal epiblast (junction of extraembryonic ectoderm, allantois primitive streak and epiblast) through the BMP signals supply by the extraembryonic ectoderm.
-Wnts signaling of visceral endoderm make posterior proximal epiblast cells to become responsive (competence) to BMP signalling.
-Blimpl and Prdml4 genes expression get induced by BMP and both of the gene products require for survival and migration of PGCs upto the genital ridge.
+Primordial Germ cells (PGCs) arise from posterior proximal epiblast (junction of extraembryonic ectoderm, allantois primitive streak and epiblast) through the BMP signals supply by the extraembryonic ectoderm.
+Wnts signalling of visceral endoderm make posterior proximal epiblast cells to become responsive (competence) to BMP signalling.
+Blimpl and Prdml4 genes expression get induced by BMP and both of the gene products require for survival and migration of PGCs up to the genital ridge.

 Direct migration of PGCs from epiblast to hindgut (endoderm) takes place during 8th day of fertilization.
-Tiar protein, an RNA binding protein prevents the apoptosis of PGCs and also helps in migration of PGCs.
-Migration done with the help of fibronectin and integrin protein.
-Stem cell factor (SCF), c-kit protein and its ligand (KL) is essential for PGC survival and motility.
+Tiar protein, an RNA binding protein prevents the apoptosis of PGCs and also helps in the migration of PGCs.
+Migration is done with the help of fibronectin and integrin protein.
+Stem cell factor (SCF), c-kit protein and its ligand (KL) are essential for PGC survival and motility.

-In female embryo, gonadal ridge is the site of PGC localization, where they maintain there number through proliferation and get covered by the coelomic epithelium.
+In female embryo, the gonadal ridge is the site of PGC localization, where they maintain their number through proliferation and get covered by the coelomic epithelium.
 Proliferating PGC when get established in the developing ovary begin to differentiate into oogonia.
 Oogonia are responsible for the formation of ova.
-In female embryo during the fetal development, primordial germ cells (PGC’s) divides mitotically to form large number of oogonia, between 4th to 8th week of the pregnancy oogonia start to develop and reach up to 7,00,000 (7 millions) by the end of 5th month.
-Upto 1-2 millions oogonia get declines after 7th month or shortly after birth or at the time of birth.
+In female embryo during the fetal development, primordial germ cells (PGC’s) divides mitotically to form a large number of oogonia, between 4th to 8th week of the pregnancy oogonia start to develop and reach up to 7,00,000 (7 million) by the end of 5th month.
+Up to 1-2 millions oogonia get declines after 7th month or shortly after birth or at the time of birth.

-Thus only 5 millions oogonia left which stop dividing and now called primodial follicle and that primodial follicle get differentiated to form primary (1°) oocyte and the primary (1°) oocyte enter in first meiotic division.
+Thus only 5 million oogonia left which stop dividing and now called primordial follicle and that primordial follicle get differentiated to form primary (1°) oocyte and the primary (1°) oocyte enter in a first meiotic division.

 Oocytes form by oogonia, which is stem cells by nature.
 Oogonia which contain follicle is called primordial follicle.
-Primordial follicle get differentiate into primary follicle or primary oocyte undergo meiosis I. Thus completion of oocytogenesis takes place before or shortly after birth as soon as primary oocyte forms.
-After puberty primary oocytes shows growth by receiving the FSH.
+Primordial follicle gets differentiate into primary follicle or primary oocyte undergo meiosis I. Thus completion of oocytogenesis takes place before or shortly after birth as soon as primary oocyte forms.
+After puberty primary oocytes show growth by receiving the FSH.

-In mammals female gonad are called as ovary.
-Ovary also act as endocrine gland release steroids, which is responsible for female secondary sexual characteristics and support pregnancy.
-Germinal epithelium present as outermost covering of ovary, beneath the germinal epithelium an another layer is present called as tunica albuginea, which is made up of connective tissue.
-Region of ovary under the tunica albuginea called ovarian cortex which contain fibroblasts, elastic fiber and collagen and all of them surrounded the ovarian follicles.
-Three major events which taking place during early stages of gonadogenesis responsible for the formation of a functional ovary: formation of follicles, differentiation of steroid producing cells and initiation of meiosis.
+In mammals, female gonad is called an ovary.
+Ovary also acts as endocrine gland release steroids, which is responsible for female secondary sexual characteristics and support the pregnancy.
+Germinal epithelium present as the outermost covering of ovary, beneath the germinal epithelium another layer is presently called as tunica albuginea, which is made up of connective tissue.
+The region of ovary under the tunica albuginea called ovarian cortex which contains fibroblasts, elastic fiber and collagen and all of them surrounded the ovarian follicles.
+Three major events which took place during the early stages of gonadogenesis responsible for the formation of a functional ovary: formation of follicles, differentiation of steroid-producing cells and initiation of meiosis.

-An ovarian follicle contain different cell types which act as complex unit.
-Mature preovulatory follicle contain layers of granulosa cells.
-Gsanulosa cells surround the oocyte and granulosa cells are surrounded by the layer of theca cell, layer of theca cell near the gronulosa cell called theca interna and layer of theca cell present outer side of theca interna called theca externa.
-Granulosa cells are themself containing specialized subpopulations of cells differ in their distribution of receptors and steroidogenic characteristics known as corona radiata, cumulus cells, mural and antral granulosa cells.
-The cumulus cells surrounds the oocyte and nourish the oocyte as well contribute in the formation of the zona pellucida.
-Corona radiata attached to cumulus and oocyte through gap junction forming an electrophysiological syncytium and corona radiata maintain the close contact to oocyte through cytoplasmic extensions across the zona pellucida.
+An ovarian follicle contains different cell types which act as a complex unit.
+The mature preovulatory follicle contains layers of granulosa cells.
+Granulosa cells surround the oocyte and granulosa cells are surrounded by the layer of theca cell, layer of theca cell near the granulosa cell called theca internal and the layer of theca cell present outer side of theca internal called theca external.
+Granulosa cells are themselves containing specialized subpopulations of cells differ in their distribution of receptors and steroidogenic characteristics known as corona Radiata, cumulus cells, mural and antral granulosa cells.
+The cumulus cells surround the oocyte and nourish the oocyte as well contribute to the formation of the zona pellucida.
+Corona Radiata attached to cumulus and oocyte through gap junction forming an electrophysiological syncytium and corona Radiata maintain the close contact to oocyte through cytoplasmic extensions across the zona pellucida.

 The granulosa cells which is nearby to the basement membrane (also called lamina propia present between theca and granulosa cell) are recognized as mural granulosa cells, while those nearby to the follicular antrum are known as antral granulosa cells.
 The basement membrane is an acellular layer contains fibronectin, laminin, proteoglycans and several types of collagen (collagen IV alpha 1 and alpha 2, reduced amounts of alpha 3-alpha 5).

 The development of ovulatory follicles throughout the reproductive life of a female at a fixed interval called folliculogenesis.
-Release of mature oocyte known as ovulation, ovulation take place in every 28 days.
+The release of mature oocyte known as ovulation, ovulation take place in every 28 days.

-In newborn females small primordial follicles (fundamental developmental unit) are present and in the adult ovary it is the prevailing follicle type.
-The concerned follicular epithelial cells were derived from the coelomic epithelium and when they combines with oocyte commonly known as primordial follicle.
+In newborn females small primordial follicles (fundamental developmental unit) are present and in the adult ovary, it is the prevailing follicle type.
+The concerned follicular epithelial cells were derived from the coelomic epithelium and when they combine with oocyte commonly known as a primordial follicle.
 Oocyte and follicular epithelium constitute the Primordial follicle.
 A single flat layer of follicular epithelium or granulosa cells or pregranulosa cell present on primordial follicle.
 This granulosa cells layer surround the oocyte.

 Primordial follicles are positioned in the peripheral cortex of the ovary.
 As the follicles and oocyte start to grow, they move deeper into the cortex of the ovary.

 The primordial follicle increase in size proliferate.
-This stage is known as primary follicle.
-The oocyte of primary follicle is known as primary oocyte which enter into first meiotic division, at this stage development of Follicular stimulating hormone (FSH receptor) also take place on primary follicle.
+This stage is known as the primary follicle.
+The oocyte of the primary follicle is known as primary oocyte which enters into the first meiotic division, at this stage development of Follicular stimulating hormone (FSH receptor) also take place on primary follicle.

-The primary oocyte is arrest in diplotene stage of prophase I. During the arrest different type of developmental changes occur with in the primary oocyte.
-The zona pellucida begins to form during arrest of 1° oocyte.
-Oocyte not completely surround by the zona pellucida until the follicle reaches the late preantral stage.
+The primary oocyte is an arrest in the diplotene stage of prophase I. During the arrest different type of developmental changes occurs within the primary oocyte.
+The zona pellucida begins to form during the arrest of 1° oocyte.
+Oocyte not completely surrounded by the zona pellucida until the follicle reaches the late preantral stage.
 Groups of oocytes cyclically restart meiosis along with the onset of puberty.
 Thus the first part of meiosis begins in the embryo in human female and then arrest and wait for the signal to restart the meiosis, which comes at the onset of puberty roughly 12 years later.
 It is also a fact that some oocytes are upheld in meiotic prophase for nearly 50 years.
-At the time of birth millions of primary oocytes present but only about 400 mature during a woman's reproductive life span.
+At the time of birth, millions of primary oocytes present but only about 400 mature during a woman's reproductive life span.

-When puberty comes, pituitary gland secretes the FSH which receives by the FSH receptor present on the primary follicle.
+When puberty comes, the pituitary gland secretes the FSH which receives by the FSH receptor present on the primary follicle.
 In response to FSH the cell resume and complete the meiosis I and enter into meiosis II and the break of arrest occur and resume the meiosis takes place.
 At this stage 11 to 12 primary follicles are selected to further developmental process.
 The granulosa cells divide mitotically, the follicles are now called secondary follicles.
 The secondary follicles are bigger in size, has a new outer new outer layer of connective tissue, blood vessels, and theca cells.
 The cell work with the granulosa cells to produce estrogen.
-This primary follicle recruit the stroma like theca cells after oocyte signaling.
-The theca cells cover the granulosa outermost layer, basal lamina and differentiate the whole capsule into theca interna and theca externa.
+This primary follicle recruits the stroma like theca cells after oocyte signalling.
+The theca cells cover the granulosa outermost layer, basal lamina and differentiate the whole capsule into theca internal and theca external.